You can get in contact with me (Jeremy Dean) using the form below.

 Answers to common questions:

-- I welcome valuable feedback about specific typos or mistakes to correct or other problem with the site.
+- I welcome valuable feedback about specific typos or mistakes to correct or other problems with the site.

 - I know correlation does not equal causation, but I don’t write this in every study I report.
 Here are the standard disclaimers about studies I write about.

 - If you are looking for more information about a topic or can’t track down that study “where you know that guy did that thing” then Google Scholar is highly recommended.